Car Won’t Start And No Noise At All? Here’s The Fix

 Starter Solenoid

-When you turn the key to START, an electromagnetic coil moves a metallic plunger into the nucleus.
+When you turn the key to START, an electromagnetic coil moves a metallic rod into the nucleus.
 Here, it connects across two terminals, completing the circuit.
 The pinion drive gear, attached to the plunger, pushes out at the same time.
 This motion is the click.

 If you do not hear that click, the plunger in the solenoid isn’t moving.
 The most likely cause of this is the pull-in coil in which it sits, not creating a strong enough magnetic field.